 At the federal level, the SNAP program is funded by the U.S. Department of Agriculture (USDA).
 At the state level, SNAP assistance in North Carolina is administered by the Social Services Division of the state Department of Health and Human Services.
 This program is called Food and Nutrition Services in NC.
 The sections below cover the eligibility requirements, application steps and benefit amounts for food stamps.
 To learn even more about the food stamps program, download our free guide.

 In general, low-income households with limited assets are able to meet the income requirements for SNAP eligibility in North Carolina.
 As a general rule, SNAP takes into consideration your total monthly income, total household assets and total monthly expenses, as well as the age, citizenship status and disability status (if applicable) of each of the members in your household.

-You may still meet the food stamp income guidelines if you have excess household expenses, as well as excess medical expenses if you live with a senior or person with disabilities.
+You may still meet the food stamp income guidelines if you have excess household or medical expenses if you live with a senior or a person with disabilities.
 The state will deduct certain expenses from your total income when calculating whether you qualify for benefits.

 How to Apply for Food Stamps in North Carolina

 North Carolina residents can apply for food stamps in person, by mail or online, depending on their preference.
 To apply by mail or in person, residents can print out and submit a paper application.
 However, the easiest method is to apply for food stamps online through the official North Carolina portal.

 Regardless of how someone chooses to complete the NC food stamp application, the information requested will be the same.
 As such, applicants should expect to provide the following information in their application:

 - The names, dates of birth and SSNs of all qualifying household members